Bright Health Group Inc. (BHG) Shares Rise Despite Market Challenges

 RBC Capital Mkts gave a rating of “Sector Perform” to BHG, setting the target price at $3 in the report published on March 04th of the previous year.

-During the last 5 trading sessions, BHG fell by -7.57%, which changed the moving average for the period of 200-days by -91.55% in comparison to the 20-day moving average, which settled at $0.1957.
-In addition, Bright Health Group Inc. saw -72.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BHG rose by +2.57%, which changed the moving average for the period of 200-days by -90.73% in comparison to the 20-day moving average, which settled at $0.1889.
+In addition, Bright Health Group Inc. saw -74.18% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading